igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/various/factorial/Factorial.md

 ## Instructions

-Given positive long `n` implement a function, which returns a [factorial](https://en.wikipedia.org/wiki/Factorial).
-Factorial is number that is created by multiplying all whole numbers from our chosen number `n` down to 1.
+Given positive integer `n` implement a function, which returns a [factorial](https://en.wikipedia.org/wiki/Factorial).
+Factorial (of positive integer) is number that is created by multiplying all numbers from 1 to `n`.

 [Puzzle files](.)

 ## Examples

 ```
-factorial(-1) // "Underflow error in factorial"

-factorial(20) // "Overflow error in factorial"

 factorial(1) // 1

 factorial(2) // 2